Labour sacks frontbencher Sam Tarry after he defies picket line ban

 “As a government-in-waiting, any breach of collective responsibility is taken extremely seriously and for these reasons Sam Tarry has been removed from the frontbench.”

-Mr Tarry stood alongside striking workers at London’s Euston station on Wednesday morning.

-In a statement, Mr Tarry said: “It has been a privilege to serve on Labour’s frontbench for the past two years and to have had the opportunity to speak up for hard-pressed workers who deserve so much better than the treatment they’ve received from this corrupt and out-of-touch Government.
+In a statement, Mr Tarry said it has been a “privilege” to serve on Labour’s top team.

-“I remain committed to supporting the striking rail workers, and campaigning for a Labour victory at the next general election, which I will fight for relentlessly from the backbenches.”
+“I remain committed to supporting the striking rail workers, and campaigning for a Labour victory at the next general election, which I will fight for relentlessly from the backbenches,” he added.

+Rail passengers were suffering fresh travel chaos on Wednesday after thousands of workers walked out on strike, crippling services across the country.

+Industrial action over the summer has proved thorny for the Labour Party, with Sir Keir insisting the Opposition has to “get in the mindset of being in government”, while members of his own frontbench have publicly backed the strikes.

+Sir Keir said on Tuesday he would again tell his frontbench MPs not to join striking workers in the latest action.

+Ruth Jones, a shadow environment minister, took to Twitter on Wednesday to express her solidarity with the picketers, as did Kate Osborne, a parliamentary aide to shadow Northern Ireland secretary Peter Kyle.

-Earlier, he told ITV’s Good Morning Britain: “If we don’t make a stand today, people’s lives could be lost.
+Earlier, Mr Tarry told ITV’s Good Morning Britain: “If we don’t make a stand today, people’s lives could be lost.

 “Some of the lowest-paid workers are on strike today in the rail industry, safety-critical workers, workers who make sure our railways get people to work and do so safely.”